zwest-personal/impower/README.md

 momentum and can do a lot.
 So yes, it def took more than four hours but don't feel bad - having a specific goal of some kind motivates me and allows me to go a bit ham on things.

 Also, did I do this in 4-5h?
-Of course not.
+Most definitely not...
 But I love experimenting with builds/backends/flows/setup and was trying out a pile of new-to-me stuff (eg sequelize), so it's hard to put an exact number on 'hours I spent on the assigned task' vs 'hours doing stuff that could turn this into a real production app'.
 Building up all the things that make all the later things come to fruition oh so much faster is my jam.
 I'm also (to a fault) a completionist.
 I want everything to be *there* and